 Early visibility through release plans

-On June 10, 2019, the release plans (formerly known as the release notes) were published in English with the initial list of features for Dynamics 365 and Power Platform.
-The release plan provides you with early visibility to get ready for the updates planned from October 2019 to March 2020.
+On January 27, 2020, the release plans (formerly known as the release notes) are published in English with the initial list of features for Dynamics 365 and Power Platform.
+The release plan provides you with early visibility to get ready for the updates planned from April 2020 to September 2020.

 Early access to mandatory end-user impacting features

 Customers and partners can validate the upcoming features and capabilities months in advance before they’re enabled automatically twice per year, during the April and October updates.
-Early access enables you to try and validate these new features in a non-production environment and get ready to roll out the changes with confidence to users.
-Early access for the 2019 release wave 2 October update will start on August 2nd, 2019.
+Early access allows you to try and validate these new features in a non-production environment and get ready to roll out the changes with confidence to users.
+Early access for the 2020 release wave 1 April update will start on Feb 3, 2020.

 Frequently asked questions